spipm/BraekerCTF_2024_public/readme.md

 ### Winners

-Congrats to the teams (teams) for winning the first, second and third place!
+Congrats to the teams thehackerscrew, KITCTF and TeamMidwayAtoll for winning the first, second and third place!
+They are awarded €769, €539 and €151 euros!

 ## Background